 Whether you’re attending your first gender reveal party or have a mind to throw one for yourself, all gender reveal parties share one thing in common: announcing the sex of the baby-to-be.

-But after the big announcement is made, how do gender reveal parties work?
+But after the big announcement is made, how do you plan a gender reveal.

 Ultimately, the party agenda is up to the parents-to-be.
 However, most gender reveal parties are accompanied by some other signature activities, like: